hd2zm/hd2zm.github.io/_project/Used-Cars-Cost-Predictor.md

 ### Feature Selection

 My dataset included only 4 numerical features to help me predict LogCost: MPG City, MPG Highway, Age, and Miles.
-Toget creative with my features, I had to explore other categorical data (Make, Color, Drive Terrain, Certified, Engine), and come up with my own quantitative features based on my exploration.
+To get creative with my features, I had to explore other categorical data (Make, Color, Drive Terrain, Certified, Engine), and come up with my own quantitative features based on my exploration.

 Below is a box plot of the cost of the car sorted by their make.

 ![image]({{site.url}}/images/projects/used-cars/Make_Box_Plot.png)

 Here you can immediately see that luxury and foreign brands contribute significantly to the cost.
-I've decided to keep track of whether a car is a luxury brand and foreign brand.
-I also made dummy variables out of make to see if certain brands affected the cost.
+I decided to keep track of whether a car is a luxury brand and foreign brand.
+I also made dummy variables out of car make to see if certain brands affected the cost.

-Below is a bar chart of frequency of car sorted by their colors.
+Below is a histogram of cars sorted by their colors.

 ![image]({{site.url}}/images/projects/used-cars/Color_Bar_Chart.png)

-Black, gray, white, and silver are popular colors.
+The frequencies suggest that black, gray, white, and silver are popular colors.
 Red and Blue are semi-popular colors.
 The rest are unpopular.
 I kept track of which colors are popular to see if that impacted the cost of the car.

-Below is a box plot of cost of car sorted by their drive terrain.
+Below is a box plot of the cost of car sorted by their drive terrain.

 ![image]({{site.url}}/images/projects/used-cars/Drive_Terrain_Box_Plot.png)